 Age of Product’s Food for Thought of October 2nd, 2016—shared with 4,804 peers—deals with fake agile, façade agile, agile idiots, and cargo cult in the cradle of disruption: Silicon Valley.

 We then have fun with a “Scrum master” job posting, get access to notes from the original Agile Manifesto meeting, and are sold on the idea that team building is not just everybody’s concern, but actually can be fun and productive at the same time.

-Last, but not least, we learn about the endless bombardment of news, and gossip, and images that has rendered us manic information addicts.
+Last, but not least, we learn about the endless bombardment of news and gossip, and images that have rendered us manic information addicts.

 Enjoy a great Sunday!

 (via New York Magazine): My Distraction Sickness — and Yours

 Andrew Sullivan on: “An endless bombardment of news and gossip and images has rendered us manic information addicts.
 It broke me.
 It might break you, too.”

 ThoughtWorks): The Future of Agile: Innovators, Imitators, and Idiots(via